cicero78M/Cicero_V2/docs/premium_subscription.md

   - Requires a dashboard session token validated by `verifyDashboardToken` (Bearer header or `token` cookie).
 The middleware also checks the Redis prefix to ensure the token represents a dashboard session.
 - Body parameters:
   - `username` – username submitted by the form (string, optional; falls back to the authenticated dashboard user when omitted).
 When the submitted username differs from the authenticated dashboard user, the request is rejected with `403` to prevent impersonation.
+  - `client_id` validation now derives allowed IDs from the authenticated dashboard user's `client_ids` list and intersects it with any client IDs present in the dashboard token.
+Requests must use a `client_id` from this validated set; mismatches return `403` before any database calls to keep row-level security intact.
   - `client_id` – client identifier for the dashboard session (string, optional, stored for traceability).
   - `premium_tier` – tier label requested by the dashboard user (string, optional, persisted and forwarded to admins).
     - `bank_name` – originating bank for the transfer (string, required).
     - `account_number` – destination account number (string, required).
     - `sender_name` – name on the sending account (string, required).